Mechanical ventilation can be

 V/C ventilation is the simplest and most effective means of providing full mechanical ventilation.
 In this mode, each inspiratory effort beyond the set sensitivity threshold triggers delivery of the fixed tidal volume.
 If the patient does not trigger the ventilator frequently enough, the ventilator initiates a breath, ensuring the desired minimum respiratory rate.

 SIMV also delivers breaths at a set rate and volume that is synchronized to the patient’s efforts.
 In contrast to V/C, patient efforts above the set respiratory rate are unassisted, although the intake valve opens to allow the breath.
-This mode remains popular, despite not providing full ventilator support as does V/C, not facilitating liberation of the patient from mechanical ventilation, and not improving patient comfort.
+This mode remains popular, despite studies indicating that it does not provide full ventilator support as does V/C, does not facilitate liberation of the patient from mechanical ventilation, and does not improve patient comfort.

 Pressure-cycled ventilation delivers a set inspiratory pressure.
 This mode includes

 Hence, tidal volume varies depending on the resistance and elastance of the respiratory system.
-In this mode, changes in respiratory system mechanics can result in unrecognized changes in minute ventilation.
-Because it limits the distending pressure of the lungs, this mode can theoretically benefit patients with acute respiratory distress syndrome (ARDS); however, no clear clinical advantage over V/C has been shown, and, if the volume delivered by PCV is the same as that delivered by V/C, the distending pressures will be the same.
+In this mode, changes in respiratory system mechanics can result in unrecognized changes in alveolar ventilation.
+Because it limits the distending pressure of the lungs, this mode can theoretically benefit patients with acute respiratory distress syndrome Acute Hypoxemic Respiratory Failure (AHRF, ARDS) Acute hypoxemic respiratory failure is defined as severe hypoxemia (PaO2 (See also Overview of Mechanical Ventilation.)
+Airspace filling in acute hypoxemic respiratory failure (AHRF) may result... read more (ARDS); however, no clear clinical advantage over V/C has been shown, and, if the volume delivered by PCV is the same as that delivered by V/C, the distending pressures will be the same.

 Pressure control ventilation is a pressure-cycled form of A/C. Each inspiratory effort beyond the set sensitivity threshold delivers full pressure support maintained for a fixed inspiratory time.
 A minimum respiratory rate is maintained.